 Making judgmental statements about your loved one’s condition or behaviors may worsen conflicts with them.

-Instead, consider focusing on “I statements” that express how you feel.
-For example, instead of saying “you’re not listening,” consider saying, “I don’t feel like you’re hearing me.”
-Instead of “you never help out around the house,” try “I’m struggling to manage the housework and need more help from you.”
+Instead, consider using “I” statements that express how you feel.
+For example, instead of saying, “You’re not listening,” try saying, “I don’t feel like you’re hearing me.”
+Instead of, “You never help out around the house,” consider saying, “I’m struggling to manage the housework and need more help from you.”

 If your loved one gets upset during a conversation or begins escalating a conflict, the National Alliance on Mental Illness (NAMI) recommends: